egodact/react-inject-firebase-data/README.md

 #### Building
 `yarn build` or `npm run build` will build the component for publishing to npm and also bundle the demo app.

 `yarn clean` or `npm run clean` will delete built resources.

+Notice that you'll need to temporarily delete `.babelrc` to be able to build the component (just put it back after you're done building).